10 Jun Four Strengths of Effective Leaders

 Do your leaders actually listen to those around them?
 Really listen?
 Most of us don’t.
 We are too busy mentally preparing for our next rebuttal or gearing up to make our next point.
 I would challenge you that listening goes beyond just what you hear.
 It also goes to what you observe.
 What leaders often fail to do is pay attention to the subtext of what is and is not being asked or said during the meetings and within one-to-one interactions.

 Body language, tone and choice of words often serve as clues that an individual or the team is not understanding or may be misaligned to what they need.
 Staying focused on both the visual clues as well as the auditory cues will inform a leader in multiple ways.
 They understand that to have an effective dialogue with someone requires their full attention.
-When we actively listen, we are helping to ensure that the intended outcomes of the conversation are efficiently and effectively achieved.
+As we actively listen, we are helping to ensure that the intended outcomes of the conversation are efficiently and effectively achieved.
 How do your leaders make sure they are really listening?

 - They Embrace Inquiry